SAP-archive/data-warehouse-cloud-modeling/exercises/ex4/README.md

 The _Pushing Data_ approach is similar to _Pulling data_ approach.
 The main difference is the trigger point, who initiates the data load process.
 While in the Pulling Data scenario the initiator is SAP Data Wareshouse Cloud itself, whereas in the Pushing Data scenario, the initiator is an external client which **writes the data** into a dedicated persistence of SAP Data Warehouse Cloud: the _Open SQL Schema_.

-The Open SQL Schema will grant a database user with access rights to read and write into SAP HANA Cloud database.
+The configuration of an Open SQL Schema comes along with a database user with access rights to read and write into SAP HANA Cloud database.
 By using the database user credential, you can access the schema with e.g. SAP HANA Database Explorer (which comes along with the SAP Data Warehouse Cloud delivery) or SAP Data Intelligence.
 With that you can execute standard SQL statements (DDL + DML), and integrate the artefacts later in the modeling.

 Here are some other examples, how you can utilize the Open SQL Schema for different use cases: